Corrector estimates and homogenization errors of unsteady flow ruled by Darcy's law: Correctors

-in which the constant $C_p$ depends on $d$, $p$ and the character of $Y_f$. \end{lemma}
+in which the constant $C_p$ depends on $d$, $p$, and the character of $Y_f$. \end{lemma}

-\emph{The key observation} on the estimate $\eqref{pri:3.6}$ is that Caccioppoli type inequality\footnote{We learn it from B. Jin \cite{Jin13}.} offers a good decay in the interior region, but produces a bad scale factor.
-Meanwhile, the semigroup estimate can dominate the region near boundary, owning a relatively bad decay, but creating a good scale factor.
-Thus, \emph{the idea} is to bring in a parameter $\rho$ to balance their advantage and disadvantage such that we can ``improve'' the decay power of semigroup estimates\footnote{Instead of time-decay estimates as usual, we are interested in the ``decay'' as time approaches zero.
-In this regard, we regard the estimate $\eqref{pri:3.6}$ as a kind of improvement over original semigroup estimates. }.
+\emph{The key observation} on the estimate $\eqref{pri:3.6}$ is that Caccioppoli-type inequality offers a good time-decay in the interior region, but produces a bad spacial scale-factor.
+Meanwhile, the semigroup estimate can dominate the region near boundary $\partial Y_s$, owning a relatively bad time-decay, but creating a good spacial scale-factor.
+Thus, \emph{the idea} is to bring in a parameter $\rho$ to balance their advantage and disadvantage such that we can ``improve'' the decay power of Stokes semigroup estimates.

 \begin{proof} It suffices to show the estimate $\eqref{pri:3.6}$ for any $t\in(0,t_0)$, where $t_0\in (0,1/2)$ is usually a small number, while for the case $t>t_0$ it can be simply inferred from the semigroup estimate itself.
+Also, we merely establish the concrete proof in the case of $d=3$.
+For $d=2$, one can simply set

+It is not hard to verify that $(\tilde{W}_j,\tilde{\pi})$ satisfies the corrector equation $\eqref{pde2.1}$ in three dimensional case.
+Therefore, once three dimensional case is proved, two dimensional problem can be directly approached in this way.